joshfire/angela/README.md

 ### Unit tests

-While Angela is designed to run acceptance tests, note you can also use it to run **unit tests** written with Jasmine.
-It just seems a bit overkill to use Angela if you **only** have unit tests as the instance of PhantomJS that the tool runs in the background is simply useless for unit tests.
+While Angela is designed to run acceptance tests, you may also use it to run **unit tests** written with Jasmine.
+It just seems a bit overkill to use Angela if you **only** have unit tests as the instance of PhantomJS that the tool runs in the background is simply useless when unit tests are run.

 ## Integration with continuous integration servers